ryandens/OpenDataBmore/README.md

 #Features
 <h3>Searching/Filtering</h3>
 Searching is done using the 'filter' filter.
-Using a drop down menu, pick the column you would like to search for your key word in, or pick all to have the search look in all columns.
+Using a drop down menu, pick the column you would like to search for your key word in.
 Put a keyword, either the name of therestaurant, zip code, neighborhood, council district, police district, or the primary location address, into the search bar and all rows with matching values will be displayed.
 <br/>
 <h3>Sorting/Ordering the data (Grid Control)</h3>
 Using the buttons above each of the headers, sort the data, either ascending or descending,